 There is always a big concern over the sharing of diseases between the family pets and their humans.
 That is actually why the big concern arose over Bird Flu.

 However, although the list of POSSIBLE diseases that a cat can share with its owner (referred to as Zoonoses) is quite long, the actual number of diseases that can infect a human on a regular basis is small.

 Ironically, it works both ways.
 We can give cats some diseases too.

 None of the viruses that cats get – except Rabies (which we do not have in Australia) – can infect humans, so that lets us off the hook for most of the infections that a cat may get in its lifetime!

-These feline viruses include Feline Aids, Feline Leukaemia, Feline Herpes, Rota, Corona virus and Parvovirus.
+These feline viruses include Feline AIDS, Feline Leukaemia, Feline Herpes, Rotavirus, Coronavirus and Parvovirus.
 And several more.